coverxiaoeye/CodingDojo-Java/README.md

 CodingDojo
 ==========

 Solution for some common Coding Dojo problems.
+The problems are public domain.
+The solutions are licensed with The MIT License.

 ##HarryPotter